pasleto/sentinel/README.md

 ## Gateway installation process (windows - alternative way)
 ```
 !
 Windows Server 2019 and above is recommended
 !
-MongoDB is need to be installed
+MongoDB needs to be installed
 !
-NodeJS is need to be installed
+NodeJS needs to be installed
 !
 Installation scripts are not provided

  - TODO